College App Essay: Long Answer

 Frequently Asked Questions:

 When can I register for this workshop?
-We should open registration on February 1st, 2024.
-We plan to offer this workshop every summer, and registration will always open February 1st, with this course description updated in January.
+I plan to offer this workshop every summer.
+Registration will always open on February 1st, with this course description updated in January.

 Should I take the short answer workshop or the Common App workshop first?
 Mrs. Inspektor also offers a separate workshop focused on short-answer college application questions (350 words or less), such as the questions asked by the UC California system or the supplemental questions required by many schools in addition to the Common App essay.
 While we will talk briefly about short answer responses in this Common App workshop, many students take both workshops and want to know which one they should take first.
 The answer: it depends!